 Can I keep wearing the same shoes and socks?

-You can keep wearing the same shoes after we have sanitised them with UV light to kill the fungus present in your shoes.
+Yes, you can keep wearing the same shoes after they have been disinfected.
 For socks, we recommend you either wear new socks or hot wash existing socks with an antifungal agent to destroy the fungus and spores present in your socks have spread from your nails.
 This significantly reduces your risk of re-infection to get you the results you want!

 What should I be doing at home throughout the treatment?

 During your appointment, we will give you all of the information you need about managing your home environment to reduce the risk of reinfection so you can get the best results from your treatment.
 This ranges from sanitising your shoes and socks to replacing infected nail polishes and thoroughly cleaning fungus-prone surfaces such as showers.

 Is laser the only part of the treatment or are there other steps?

 Before the laser treatment, we start by preparing the nail.
 We may trim it back if needed and use a burr to reduce some of the fungus.
 After treatment, we coach you on everything you need to know to get the best results and minimise the risk of reinfection.
 This information is a critical key to success.
 Because the laser kills the fungus currently present on your nails and skin, re-infection must occur for the fungus to not clear.
 Knowing the right steps to take means you achieve the best outcome.

 If only one nail is infected, why does the whole foot need to be treated?

 Fungus spreads through microscopic spores that are spread through the air and land on the skin and nails surrounding the infection site.
 Even if the fungus hasn’t penetrated the surrounding nails or caused an infection, there’s a good chance that fungal spores will still be present on the surrounding skin and nails.
 The laser destroys all fungus present on the feet so that the spores cannot cause reinfection and undo all the work put into treating the infection.